Bhav7/GAT_from_scratch/README.md

 To evaluate the implementations, GCNs and GATs were trained and tested on the CORA citation network dataset for the purpose of node classification.
 Additionally, a PyTorch Geometric variant of a GAT were compoared against from the from-scratch GNNs.

-To run the code (assuming dependencies are installed: see imported packages in benchmark.py):
+To run the code (see imported packages in benchmark.py for relevant dependencies):

 ```
 $ python benchmark.py